+Student's Name:

+Funded by:

+Status: PRS / DPhil / Confirmed Year of Study:

+Date: Supervisor:

-Student's Name: Status: PRS / DPhil / Confirmed Year of Study : 1/2/3/4 4 Funded by: Date : Supervisor: Please confirm that you have discussed your TNA wa ith your supervisor A Training Needs Analysis (TNA) is the process that you engage •
+Please confirm that you have discussed your TNA with your supervisor

 A Training Needs Analysis (TNA) is the process that you engage in with your supervisor to identify your training and development needs.
 It is recommended that you attempt to complete the TNA form yourself before discussing it with your supervisor.
 You are required to complete this TNA during your first term.
 You are also required to submit a completed TNA with your applications for Transfer and Confirmation of status.
 You may also complete the TNA at other times in eVision (Student Self Service).